liquity/ChickenBond/README.md

 - Instead, refunds the surplus LUSD to the bonder
 - No first-chicken-in yield and no chicken-in fee is sent to AMM rewards.
 Reasoning: no need to maintain AMM LP incentives in migration mode.
 It's fine and desirable for LPs to pull funds and redeem their bLUSD.

-`redeem`: pulls funds proportionally from the B.AMM SP acquired bucket (as LUSD) and the Curve acquired bucket (as yTokens for the Yearn Curve vault)
+`redeem`: pulls funds proportionally from the B.AMM SP reserve bucket (as LUSD) and the Curve reserve bucket (as yTokens for the Yearn Curve vault)

 ## Fee share functionality